collective/diazotheme.startup/README.rst

 new themes.
 Four of the themes are to be used with `Sunburst Theme`_ as Theme base.
 The three default options you get with `Initializr`_:

-- **Initializr HTML5 Boilerplate Bootstrap Startup Theme**, it's a HTML5 boilerplate bootstap option.
+- **Startup Initializr Bootstrap Jumbotron** Theme, it's a HTML5 boilerplate bootstap option.
 It's got the hero unit on home and is making use of a lot of trickery that has been expanded in https://github.com/TH-code/diazotheme.bootstrap

-- **Initializr HTML5 Boilerplate Theme**, it's a bare bones diazo theme that just gives you normalization and default text styling.
+- **Startup Initializr HTML5 Boilerplate** Theme, it's a bare bones diazo theme that just gives you normalization and default text styling.

   The h5bp theme css and html has not been altered from the download, so with new versions it should be a matter of dropping in new files.

-- **Initializr Responsive Theme**, it's a responsive option (except with plonified colors).
+- **Startup Initializr Responsive** Theme, it's a responsive option (except with plonified colors).

   There is the responsive theme, which only adds responsiveness to the "`Sunburst Theme`_" theme base.
 It should be able to be used as an easy